 - Monitoring 24/7 with cardiac telemetry and video technology by nurses and technicians.

-- Attention to the patient's overall comfort with upscale private rooms, massage, gourmet meals, Wifi and HDTV.
+- Attention to the patient's overall comfort with upscale private rooms, HDTV, Wifi and personal massage.

 What Is Adderall?